 Docs in the Park

-Doctors across the country have recognized that spending time outdoors can help reduce stress, asthma and ADHD in children.
+Doctors across the country have recognized that spending time outdoors can help improve physical and mental health and well-being.
 Staying active in nature can also help prevent childhood obesity.
-Docs in the Park connects physicians with families in city parks to encourage spending time in nature.
+Raising awareness in your community is a great way to make neighborhoods healthier!

-Wildlife Awareness – Carrie Murray Nature Center provides a live exhibit of raptors and amphibians, and interactive educational exhibits.
+Wildlife Awareness – Carrie Murray Nature Center provides a live exhibit of native animal ambassadors including raptors and amphibians, as well as year-round nature programs for all ages.
 The Natural History Society of Maryland and the Patuxent Research refuge share animal and insect specimens from their collections.

-Canoeing and Kayaking —Available at Middle Branch Park and Patterson Park, families can learn to paddle kayaks and canoes.
-Boats, life vest and instruction provided.
+Canoeing and Kayaking — Outdoor Recreation Office has boats and equipment available at Middle Branch Park, individuals and families can learn to paddle kayaks and canoes.
+Boats, life vest, and instruction provided.